PascalBod/ESP01-RTOS/doc/design.md

 * 1 stop bit
 * no flow control

-I use *CoolTerm* (see reference section) for terminal emulation.
 Device assigned to virtual serial port is `/dev/tty.usbserial-FTGDQUKC` (last part of the name is cable unique serial number.
 It depends on the cable.)

 Send `AT+GMR` command.
 Reply is `0018000902-AI03` for the ESP-01 I use.